railwayapp/docs/src/docs/guides/express.md

 ### Add and Configure Database

-**Note:** We'll use Postgres.
-If you don't have it locally, go ahead and install or use a different Node database package.
+**Note:** We will be using Postgres for this app.
+If you don’t have it installed locally, you can either [install it](https://www.postgresql.org/download) or use a different Node.js database package of your choice.

 1. Create a database named `expresshelloworld_dev`.